NIW vs EB-1 Green Card | Similarities & Differences

 An extraordinary achievement petition can be a great route to take for immigration if you have vast experience in your field.
 This can include achievements in sports, arts, entrepreneurship, and many other fields such as medicine, engineering, and science.
 However, petitions for National Interest Waivers must have national importance and substantial merit for the proposed endeavor.

-Watch the video below to hear how Attorney Quindemil breaks down the significance of the proposed endeavor in an EB-2 NIW filing.
+Watch the video below to hear how VisaNation Attorney Quindemil breaks down the significance of the proposed endeavor in an EB-2 NIW filing.

 Play